Welcome to Owl Class

 The children should be reading at home everyday to practice their decoding skills and comprehension.

-Once the children have finished Read, Write Inc their reading will be assessed and they will take home a book band book.
-The final colour will be lime plus books.
-After this the children are 'free readers' and can choose from any of the book band books or free reading books (which are labelled Y3).
+All children have now come off Read Write Inc. Their reading will be assessed and they will take home a book band book.
 Please remind the children to take care of these books.

 We will also be visiting the school library once a week, where the children can choose a book as long as they remember to return their previous book.
 The day of the week for us to visit the Library will be Friday.